Kristina01111000/tracker/README.md

 -switch the circles to ids

--make one circle class instead of having 8 classes
+-make one circle class instead of having 8 separate classes

 -separate out the html, css, and javascript